DakobedBard/dsi-spark/individual.md

 ##3.
 Processing Data with Spark

-Here we will practice more programming with Spark using a bigger dataset.
+Now let's scale up to a larger dataset.

+### Objectives

-The goal is to identify airports with the worst / least delay.
+* Identify airports with the worst / least delay.

 **2 types of delays:**

 - Arrival delays (`ARR_DELAY`) and departure delays (`DEP_DELAY`)
-- All delays are in terms of minutes
+- All delays are in terms of **minutes**
 - `ARR_DELAY` is associated with the destination airport (`DEST_AIRPORT_ID`)
 - `DEP_DELAY` is associated with the destination airport (`ORIGIN_AIRPORT_ID`)